belgort-clark/ctec-121-a1-problem-set-3/problem-set-3-problem-4.md

 ## Problem Statement

-Write a program that prompts a user to input a number from 1 tp 10.
+Write a program that prompts a user to input a number from 1 to 10.
 The program should display the Roman numeral version of that number.
 If the number is outside the range of numbers (1 through 10), the program should display an error message.
 Place your code in a function named **roman_numeral()**

 The following table shows the Roman numerals for the numbers 1 through 10: